single page flower1

 Step 6: Use twice weekly for 4 weeks.
 Then switch to once weekly for maintenance.

-Step 7: Apply conditioner only to hair ends.
+Step 7: Apply conditioner only to the ends of the hair.
 Avoid the scalp area where Nizoral was applied.

 Remember to be patient.
 Results typically show after 2-4 weeks of consistent use.